kevinyi901/kevinyi901/README.md

 In my time at MIDS, I have had the opportunity to work on several projects.
 Most work is ongoing, but here are some of the completed projects that I can share with you:

 <details>
-<summary>SQL and NoSQL for analyzing customer sales information and making recommendations for future expansion of food delivery distribution sites</summary>
+<summary> SQL and NOSQL Database usage with customer sales information and food delivery distribution site analytics</summary>
 <ul>
 <li><strong>Course:</strong> Data Engineering</li>
 <li><strong>Description:</strong>